Protocol Support

 Sweets implements linux-drm-syncobj-v1.
 Instead of implicit, driver-guessed

-buffer fences, clients hand the compositor explicit acquire/release timeline
+fences, clients hand the compositor explicit acquire/release timeline points, so

-The protocol is advertised only when both the renderer and the backend support DRM synchronization timelines and a DRM device is available — in practice the DRM/KMS backend on a capable GPU.
-When that support is missing (for example a software renderer or a nested session whose parent lacks it), the global is simply not exposed and clients fall back to implicit sync.
-The scene graph handles the per-surface acquire and release fences.
+The protocol is advertised only when the renderer and backend support DRM synchronization timelines and a DRM device is available — in practice, DRM/KMS on a capable GPU.
+Without that support the global is not exposed and clients fall back to implicit sync.

-Intel Arc (DG2) on i915 currently glitches under explicit sync — windows
+Intel Arc (DG2) on i915 glitches under explicit sync — windows

 # smoke test (DRM/KMS session)